cue-lang/cue/doc/ref/spec.md

 combining form involving an accent and a letter, the result will appear as two code points if placed in a string literal.

-Each of the interpreted string variants have a multiline equivalent.
+Strings and byte sequences have a multiline equivalent.
-Multiline interpreted strings are like their single-line equivalent, but allow newline characters.
+Multiline strings are like their single-line equivalent, but allow newline characters.
-Carriage return characters (`\r`) inside raw string literals are discarded from the raw string value.

-Multiline interpreted strings and byte sequences respectively start with a triple double quote (`"""`) or triple single quote (`'''`), immediately followed by a newline, which is discarded from the string contents.
+Multiline strings and byte sequences respectively start with a triple double quote (`"""`) or triple single quote (`'''`), immediately followed by a newline, which is discarded from the string contents.
 The string is closed by a matching triple quote, which must be by itself